 There will be two sessions each day in the morning and in the afternoon.
 Each session will include lectures and seminar-style discussions working through all five books of Adversus Haereses.
 Students will be expected to prepare the readings carefully and participate in the discussions of the material.

 - An updated CV.

-- At least one and as many as two letter(s) of recommendation.
+- At least one and no more than two letter(s) of recommendation.

 - A statement of research interest no longer than 750 words, which includes an explanation of how this seminar might bear on the student’s current or future research plans.

 - One academic writing sample (30 pages maximum).